-Having a 10% deposit will put you in a more favourable position when lenders are assessing your home loan application.
-Saving a little bit more to apply for a 15% deposit home loan is even better!
+Having a 10% deposit will give you a great chance at mortgage approval but saving a little bit more to apply for a 15% deposit home loan is even better.

-Not only will you have a much better chance of getting approved but you may qualify for significant discounts including reduced interest rates and waived Lenders Mortgage Insurance (LMI).
+You may even for significant discounts including reduced interest rates and waived Lenders Mortgage Insurance (LMI).

 These discounts combined can save you thousands of dollars over the life of the home loan.